klausweiss/dotfiles/nvim/pack/default/start/lualine/README.md

       path = 0,                -- 0: Just the filename
                                -- 1: Relative path
                                -- 2: Absolute path
+                               -- 3: Absolute path, with tilde as the home directory

       shorting_target = 40,    -- Shortens path to leave 40 spaces in the window
                                -- for other components. (terrible name, any suggestions?)